Purchases made through links earn us a small commission, at no extra cost to you.

 Schooner Cove Trail

-Mike and I really enjoyed this trail!
+Mike and I really enjoyed wandering down Schooner Cove Trail!
 A fairly easy hike, the boardwalk winds up, down and around the lush coastal rainforest, bringing you to a secluded beach at Schooner Cove.
-From there you can walk for miles down Long Beach, or if the tide is out, explore the rocks for sealife including starfish, mussels, anemones, crabs and many other creatures.
+From there you can walk for miles down Long Beach, or if the tide is out, explore the rocks for sea life including starfish, mussels, anemones, crabs and many other creatures.

-Not much remains of the old WWII radar station that was installed here, but the short climb up the hill rewards you with sweeping views of the ocean, inlet and mountains.
-There is a memorial that commemorates the involvement of the 2nd Battalion Princess Patricia’s Canadian Light Infantry during the Korean War.
+Not much remains of the old WWII radar station that was installed here, but the short climb up Radar Hill rewards you with sweeping views of the ocean, inlet and mountains.
+There is also a memorial that commemorates the involvement of the 2nd Battalion Princess Patricia’s Canadian Light Infantry during the Korean War.

 DAY 4: Drive from Tofino to Cowichan Lake